The goal of Adult SPOA is to have each person linked with the appropriate services to achieve successful outcomes.

-An integrated SPOA (care management, ACT, and housing) improves access, fosters early engagement with individuals, and provides priority services to individuals at high risk of system penetration.
-This includes individuals who are transitioning from institutional settings back into the community (i.e. psychiatric hospitalization or incarceration) and individuals that have a high risk of future or a history of deep end, high cost system penetration (i.e. psychiatric or medical ER visits or hospitalization, homelessness, or incarceration).
+An integrated SPOA (care management, ACT, AOT and housing) improves access, fosters early engagement, and provides priority services to individuals with high service needs.
+This includes individuals who are transitioning from institutional settings (i.e. psychiatric hospitalization or incarceration) back into the community and individuals that have a high risk of future or a history of deep end, high cost system utilization (i.e. psychiatric or medical ER visits or hospitalization, homelessness, or incarceration).

-The adult Single Point of Access (SPOA) provides timely access to intensive community based services, including:
+The Adult Single Point of Access (A-SPOA) provides access to intensive community-based services, including: